Section 3.4: Fear of Crime

 Reducing Fear of Crime: Strategies for Police

 Fear of crime has a huge impact on American society.
 Individuals often choose where to live, shop, and socialize based on their perceptions of the relative safety of different cities, towns, and neighborhoods.
-Parents allow their their kids to play in the park or walk to school if they think it would be safe.
+Parents allow their kids to play in the park or walk to school if they think it would be safe.
 Neighborhoods and entire cities have gone into spirals of decline because fear of crime motivated those residents and businesses who could afford to move, to do so.
 Fear of crime routinely drives local politics, occasionally influences national elections, and has been the catalyst for vastly increased federal crime-control efforts since the 1960s.
 Concern about heightened fear of crime in the 1980s and 1990s helped spur the development of community policing.
 Since the 1990s, the actual level of crime has fallen dramatically, but fear of crime has not seemed to recede as quickly or as substantially.

 This Guide argues in favor of including fear reduction (making people feel safer) among the explicit components of the modern police mission.
 It is based on the following interrelated assumptions: